TeamOrion/Documentation/Building for other devices.md

 Open Linux terminal

-Make a directory for OrionLP.
+Make a directory for OrionOS.
 This folder will contain the whole source code.
 The ~/ is to make the folder in home:

 mkdir ~/orion